 Grade Point Requirements: Admission to the Teacher Education Program requires a minimum Grade Point average of 2.7 overall.
-A GPA of 2.7 must be maintained and a GPA of 2.7 in the Teaching Field is required for admission to the Professional Semester of Student Teaching.
+A GPA of 2.7 must be maintained and a GPA of 2.7 in the Teaching Field as well as a 2.7 GPA in the Professional Education classes is required for admission to the Professional Semester of Student Teaching.

-Program Completers for 2011-2012 had an average overall GPA of 3.505 on a 4.0 scale.
-Exact figures are not available but most of these candidates accepted employment within six months with four of our 37 education graduates choosing to teach in international settings.
+Program Completers for 2011-2015 had an average overall GPA of 3.532 on a 4.0 scale.
+All program completers have successfully passed all state required exams with a 100 % pass rate in the last two years.
+Exact figures are not available but most of these candidates accepted employment within six months while some education graduates choose to attend graduate school.
+Seven chose to teach in international settings.

-The EDFN 1002 Education Seminar provides information and access to the School of Education and the teaching profession.
-The Teacher Education Handbook is explained and accessed electronically.
-The course is designed as a forum for building relationships with other education majors and education faculty.
+The EDFN 1002 Introduction to Education course provides information concerning the teaching profession and the OBU Teacher Education Program.
+The course is also designed as a forum for building relationships with other education majors and education faculty.